rust-lang/blog.rust-lang.org/content/crates.io-malicious-crates-fasterlog-and-asyncprintln.md

 team_url = "https://www.rust-lang.org/governance/teams/dev-tools#team-crates-io"
 +++

+**Updated September 24th, 2025 17:34:38 UTC** - Socket has also published their own [accompanying blog post][socket-blog] about the attack.

 ## Summary

 On September 24th, the crates.io team was notified by Kirill Boychenko from the [Socket Threat Research Team][socket] of two malicious crates which were actively searching file contents for Etherum private keys, Solana private keys, and arbitrary byte arrays for exfiltration.